turbosnute/netatmo-influxdb/README.md

 # netatmo-influxdb

+Unfortunately I have not fixed the autentication process after Netatmo changed it (see the open issue.
+Feel free to pull request a solution), so at the moment this container will not work.

 Fetch data from the Netatmo API and place it in your influxdb.
 Based on Manabuishii's [docker-netatmo-influxdb-python](https://github.com/manabuishii/docker-netatmo-influxdb-python) and [netatmo2influxdb.py](https://pypi.org/project/netatmo2influxdb/).

 ## How to obtain Netatmo API Token